TECHNOLOGY

 From a big-picture market perspective, I think we can say with confidence that adoption and growth of generative AI solutions will change the way we think about the relationship between various types of cloud compute and storage resources; emerging generative AI-based use cases will demand mass quantities of traditional and accelerated compute, connected to equally high performant and massively scalable volumes of storage.
 As generative AI matures as a technology, and as enterprises discover, develop, launch, and improve services, they will also work to operationalize this new class of AI/ML/analytics-based solutions at scale and make them as cost-effective as possible.
 And this is where modern cloud storage services – specifically object storage – will have the opportunity to shine, by eliminating cost and fee complexity, meeting performance and scale requirements, and providing a sustainable storage foundation to build on.

 Do your mission-critical cloud applications and workloads require computing power?
 Wasabi’s S3-compatible object storage can be quickly and seamlessly integrated with compute services of your choosing.
-Furthermore, Wasabi partners with leading cloud compute providers like Equinix Metal, Hivelocity, IBM, Vultr, Sushi Cloud and others, to ensure you can connect Wasabi storage volumes to virtualized compute, accelerated compute, bare metal configurations, and anything else your workloads require.
+Furthermore, Wasabi partners with leading cloud compute providers like Equinix Metal, Hivelocity, IBM, Sushi Cloud and others, to ensure you can connect Wasabi storage volumes to virtualized compute, accelerated compute, bare metal configurations, and anything else your workloads require.